• Skip to Content

 ENTR 420Entrepreneurial Finance (Minimum Grade of C-)3

-Select five of the following electives (two must be in Chambers):15
+Select four of the following electives (at least one must be ENTR):12

 MKTG 320